 WHEREAS, Nikki Bagby is the President/Founder of A Humbled Heart, Incorporated, a consultant firm specializing in community health strategy, public relations, and talent casting.
 She departed her corporate role as regional marketing manager after more than 12 years, serving the largest health insurance company as a leader in the public healthcare field.
-She has also been featured in several television, radio, print, and online news media platforms as an expert panelist for several community and health related events and seminars.
-Nikki is a licensed Pastor and Missionary.
-She is also an influencer, community activist, and advocate and has been awarded many honors for her extensive community service.
-She is currently a board member of Philly Women Rally, the organizers of the Women's March on Philadelphia.
-She also serves as a member of the Black Brotherly Love Leadership Council, KOGIAH leadership ministry, Black Women's Leadership Council of Philadelphia, and the School District of Philadelphia School Health Advisory Committee.
-She has previously served on the boards of the Children's Hospital of Philadelphia's Community Advisory Board, Habitat for Humanity Philadelphia, Faith in God Family Restoration Corporation, UnitedHealthcare of PA, UnitedHealthcare Southeastern PA Pharmacy & Therapeutics Committee, Philadelphia City wide NAC Alliance, Edward T Steel School's Improvement Team, and held office as a Home and School President, and The Philadelphia Mural Arts Advisory Committee, to name some of Nikki's leadership roles; and representing and serving LGBTO communities in Philadelphia.
+She has also been

+WHEREAS, Deja Lynn Alvarez is an award-winning transgender advocate and activist with a long history of representing and serving LGBTQ communities in Philadelphia.
 She is the first Transwoman in the state of Pennsylvania to run for public office.
 In 2019, Ms. Alvarez ran for City Council at Large where she placed in the top 10 of 30 candidates.
 Deja currently works in Public Health and Politics as the Director of Community Engagement for World Healthcare Infrastructures and the LGBTQ+ Care Coordinator for the Department of Public Health Ambulatory Health Services.
 Deja has served in leadership roles for several local organizations, including Mayor Kenney's Commission of LGBT Affairs and the Philadelphia Office of LGBT Affairs, board of directors for Liberty City Democrats, former co-Chair of the annual Trans March in Philadelphia, and cofounder and director of the first LGBTQ specific shelter and recovery facility The LGBTQ Home for HOPE.
 She is currently the co-President of The Women's March on Philadelphia, on the Board of Directors of The William Way Community Center, Chairwoman of the Philadelphia Police Liaison Committee, and Chairwoman for International Trans Day of Remembrance.
-She is one of the founding members of the Trans Wellness Program at the Mazzoni Center, a co-founder and former facilitator of Sisterly Love (a Trans support and skillbuilding program by and for transgender women), and a former coordinator for the Trans Information Project of GALAEI.
+She is one of the founding members of the Trans Wellness Program at the Mazzoni Center, a co-founder and former facilitator of Sisterly Love (a Trans support and skill-building program by and for transgender women), and a former coordinator for the Trans Information Project of GALAEI.
 In recognition of her leadership and dedication to Philly's LGBTQ communities, Ms. Alvarez has won several awards.
 Deja's awards and accolades include: the 2018 Community Playmaker Award from the Philadelphia Flyers and Walmart, the 2017 Founders Award from the Men of All Colors, the 2016 Community Hero Award from the Delaware Valley Legacy Fund (DVLF), the 2016 LGBTQ Person of the Year Award from the Philadelphia Gay News (PGN), the 2015 Jaci Adams Outproud Transgender Award from Philly Pride, and the 2014 Community Advocacy Award from the I am Human Campaign; and